Oecophylla smaragdina: Team coordination

-Weaver ants when constructing their leaf nests show multi-phase team coordination.
+Weaver ants when constructing their leaf nests show multiphase team coordination.
 Workers initially spread across tree branches and pull independently on leaf edges.
 When one ant successfully bends a leaf segment, nearby workers stop and join to pull in unison.
-For leaves too wide for a single ant's span or when linking separate leaves, workers form bridges, with ants climbing onto the backs of their chain-mates and pulling backward to create mechanical leverage to brings the leaf edges together.
-Once leaves are positioned, the colony divides into specialized roles: some workers hold the shaped leaves in place with their legs and mandibles while others return to fetch partly grown larvae from established nests, then wave these larvae back and forth across the leaf seams like living shuttles, causing them to release silk threads that are woven into sheets strong enough to permanently bind the structure together.
+For leaves too wide for a single ant's span or when linking separate leaves, workers form bridges, with ants climbing onto the backs of their chain mates and pulling backward to create mechanical leverage to brings the leaf edges together.
+Once leaves are positioned, the colony divides into specialized roles; some workers hold the shaped leaves in place with their legs and mandibles, while others return to fetch partly grown larvae from established nests, then wave these larvae back and forth across the leaf seams like living shuttles, causing them to release silk threads that are woven into sheets strong enough to permanently bind the structure together.

 When forming chains, weaver ants act as a "force ratchet" due to teams of them dividing into active pullers and passive resisters.
-The aactive pullers generate a pulling force that then get stored in chains of passive resisters that exploit the frictional strength of weaver ant attachment organs.
+The active pullers generate a pulling force that then get stored in chains of passive resisters that exploit the frictional strength of weaver ant attachment organs.
 The effect of this is to double average force of each individual ant providing an example of the opposite of the Ringelmann effect where effort contribution decreases with increased group size.

-Two types of gland aid recruitment to coordinating teams.
-Long-range recruitment uses odor trails from the rectal gland combined with tactile signals like antennation and body waggling.
+Two types of glands aid recruitment to coordinating teams.
+Long-range recruitment uses odor trails from the rectal gland combined with tactile signals such as antennation and body waggling.
 These are used to organize mass mobilization when forming new territories, exploiting food sources, or fighting other ants.
-In contrast, short-range recruitment uses pheromones from the sternal gland to create local worker clusters against ants from other colonies, different ant species and large insects.
-If the threat persists, such recruitment change into to long-range recruitment.
-This dual-system involves chemical communication, physical coordination, and behavioral signaling and communication in this species has been described as "may be the most elaborate yet to be recognized in ants", and "one of the most complex and advanced systems known among the social insects".
+In contrast, short-range recruitment uses pheromones from the sternal gland to create local worker clusters against ants from other colonies, different ant species, and large insects.
+If the threat persists, such recruitment changes into long-range recruitment.
+This dual system involves chemical communication, physical coordination, and behavioral signaling; communication in this species has been described as "may be the most elaborate yet to be recognized in ants", and "one of the most complex and advanced systems known among the social insects".